 In other words, you can trade binary options much the way you trade any other financial instrument, but with the added protection of a capped risk/reward which you set before entry.

-And don’t forget Nadex option spreads!
+And don’t forget Nadex option call spreads!
 They are another powerful way to trade forex price movements within a defined floor-to-ceiling range.